AlgoMaster Logo

 We have an array where every number shows up exactly twice, except for one number that appears only once.
 Our job is to find that unique number.

-The straightforward part is finding which number doesn't have a pair.
-The tricky part is the constraint: we need O(n) time and O(1) space.
+Finding which number lacks a pair is easy.
+The constraint is what makes the problem interesting: we need O(n) time and O(1) space.
 That rules out sorting (O(n log n)) and hash maps (O(n) space).
-So we need something cleverer.

-The key observation here is that this problem is fundamentally about pairing.
+The problem is about pairing.
 Every number has a partner except one.
-If we could somehow cancel out all the pairs, we'd be left with the answer.
+If we can cancel out all the pairs, only the answer remains.

 Key Constraints:

-• Every element appears exactly twice except one → This is the structural guarantee we can exploit.
+• Every element appears exactly twice except one → This guarantee is what lets pairs cancel cleanly.

 Approach 1: Brute Force (Nested Loops)